Ankitha-14/M3_G28/1_RKE/5_Report/README.md

 |LLR3  |Locking car shall turn ON all the Led’s on at the same time|
 |LLR4 	|Unlocking car shall turn OFF all the Led’s on at the same time|

+# State of Art

+*    The main motto is to control the car.
+ *   Protects car with a reliable encryption system.
+ *  These two characteristics are combined into one product, known as RKE.
+ * The world is PACE FORWARD, so our technology needs to catch up with the world.

 # 5W's & 1H

 * What: Car's remote control key.